File Access Pattern Analysis

 File modifying malware such as wipers and ransomware are detected by identifying file access patterns that are associated with a malicious process.
 Examples of file access patterns include accessing a large number of files, accessing multiple file types, files being accessed located in multiple locations in a directory, and copying a file and encrypting the contents of that file into a copy.
-These patterns are used to a assign a risk score for the process behavior and if over a threshold, a preventive action is taken.

 File-modifying malware detection